MAIN MENU PAGE

 Note: All the victims below appear on the Southern Poverty Law Center’s site ‘Civil Rights Martyrs’.
 LINK I need to also point out that Southern Poverty Law Center (SPLC), if you click on the link I provided, indicates many more victims than I've listed below.
 However, if you read the descriptions of how each died, you can see that (1) SPLC is clearly adding names of people (even a Black male rapist!) who obviously did not die in the pursuit of compulsory integration; (2) Blacks were added to their list perhaps to have more Black victims of the “dream” pursuit than White victims.

-The names below are the actual murder victims in the the pursuit of Compulsory Inclusionism.
+The names below are the actual murder victims (white and black) in the the pursuit of Compulsory Inclusionism.

 1955 - Rev. George Lee -- (Belzoni, Mississippi)